The Loves of Mary, Queen of Scots

 The Loves of Mary, Queen of Scots is a 1923 British silent historical film directed by Denison Clift and starring Fay Compton, Gerald Ames and Ivan Samson.
 The film depicts the life of Mary, Queen of Scots, and her eventual execution.
 It was one of the final films made by Ideal, one of the leading British studios, before they were hit by the Slump of 1924.
+It is most likely considered a lost film.